timothy-debock/geoserver/doc/en/user/source/community/metadata/configuration.rst

     - **geonetworks:** configure a list geonetwork endpoints
     - **geonetworkmapping:** define the mapping between the geonetwork fields and the fields configured in the metadata module.

-The configration can be added to the same `yaml <https://yaml.org/>`__ file as the UI configuration or it can be put in a sepparate file.
+The configuration can be added to the same `yaml <https://yaml.org/>`__ file as the UI configuration or it can be put in a separate file.

 Enpoint configuration
 ^^^^^^^^^^^^^^^^^^^^^